-Eggs: The key ingredient of the recipe.
+Eggs: The main ingredient of the recipe.
 White or brown, any eggs are fine.

 Onions: One of the most important ingredients in the base masala.
-I like the dish to be a little heavy on the onions that add a crunchy bite.
+I like the dish to be a little heavy on the onions and add a crunchy bite.

 Green chilies: Adds an extra kick of spicy heat.
 Can skip it while making for kids.